Hispanic Studies

 Credit: 1

-HSP-109 World Lit in Translation
+HSP-109 World Literature in Translation

 This course focuses on world literature translated into English.
 Topics vary by semester, but themes in the course include national identity, exile, colonialism, gender inequality, political and religious conflict, and globalization.
 This course is offered in the spring semester.
 Refer to the Course Descriptions document on the Registrar's webpage for topics and descriptions of current offerings.